The Key to Home Education

 Ideas for Summer Fun!

-Need help for summertime analysis paralysis?
+Need help with summertime analysis paralysis?
 Breaks from routine are necessary, and summer offers its own adventures.
-We’ve got a series of ideas popping up on our social media during June and July, but here’s the whole list at once.
 Read some great books!
-Ride a bike with the kids Meet up with friends Make … Continue reading Ideas for Summer Fun!
+Ride a bike with the kids Meet up with friends Make sidewalk art.
+Gaze at the stars Play with science Fill and toss water balloons Pick berries Make popsicles Go on a picnic Prep … Continue reading Ideas for Summer Fun!

 Closing Out Your School Year